 Method 3: Using the Touch Bar

-With a MacBook Pro featuring a touch Bar, you can use the Touch Bar to pick from “Selected Portion,” “Window,” or “Entire Screen” after you have simultaneously pressed the Command, Shift and 4 keys simultaneously.
-You can also take screenshots of the Touch Bar display using Shift + Command + 6 or just simply to touch the Screenshot Icon.
+With a MacBook Pro featuring a Touch Bar, you can use the Touch Bar to pick from “Selected Portion,” “Window,” or “Entire Screen” after you have simultaneously pressed the Command, Shift and 4 keys simultaneously.
+You can also take screenshots of the Touch Bar display using Shift + Command + 6 or touch the Screenshot Icon.

 If you have no time to memorize keyboard shortcuts, you can use Grab.
 This program is pre-installed on all Macs and will assist you in creating screenshots from the menu bar.
 Grab can let you take time-delayed screenshots in case you want to set the stage before you start.

 Step 1: launch Grab from the utilities housed within the applications folder.
 Once launched, its icon will display in your dock.
 You can also pin this icon for quicker access later.

 Step 2: you can either use the Capture menu system or the keyboard shortcuts detailed alongside the respective command.

 Grab gives you the option to capture screenshots on a Mac of the entire screen, an individual window, or a selection of the window.
 You can do this with a time delay of ten seconds.
 This gives you some time to properly position your mouse or open the right window before the shot is taken.

 Begin by opening Grab, then select “Timed Screenshot” or press the shortcut Command + Shift + Z. Note that the mouse cursor will not show on the capture, but you can change that in the preferences.

 Preview is well known for its functions like opening photos, PDF, and other files on Mac.
 Printscreen on Mac is its other hidden feature you should know about.
 Open preview then highlights the file in the menu bar; the drop-down menu will give you the option to take the screenshot from where you can select “From window” or “From entire screen.”